input-output-hk/mithril/docs/runbook/update-circuit-keys/README.md

 - Perform a thorough review of the change
 - Analyse the justification of the change to make sure it is valid and cannot be avoided
+- Make sure the degree of the circuits did not increase
 - Reviews the update of the key values (golden and production)
 - Run the tests for the integrity of the production keys